 Ethiopia stripped of win in World Cup qualifying

-JOHANNESBURG (AP) -Ethiopia was stripped of three points in World Cup qualifying by FIFA on Monday for fielding an ineligible player in a game against Botswana, handing South Africa a lifeline for next year's tournament in Brazil.
+JOHANNESBURG (AP) - Ethiopia had three points taken away by FIFA on Monday in World Cup qualifying for fielding an ineligible player in a game against Botswana.

 FIFA said Ethiopia forfeited its 2-1 win in Botswana on June 8 because Minyahile Beyene played in that game when he was suspended for receiving two yellow cards in earlier qualifiers.
 FIFA has awarded the match to Botswana 3-0.

-The sanction means Ethiopia is now only two points ahead of South Africa and three ahead of Botswana and not guaranteed a place in Africa's final playoffs for the World Cup ahead of the final round of Group A games in September.
+The sanction means Ethiopia is only two points ahead of South Africa and three ahead of Botswana.
+Ethiopia is not guaranteed a place in Africa's final playoffs for the World Cup going into the final round of Group A games in September.

-Ethiopia went on to beat South Africa 2-1 at home in its latest game on June 16 and thought then that it had qualified for the 10-team playoffs, which will decide Africa's five countries at the World Cup in Brazil.
+Ethiopia beat South Africa 2-1 at home in its latest game on June 16 and thought it had qualified for the 10-team playoffs, which will decide Africa's five countries at the World Cup in Brazil in 2014.
 Ethiopia has never played at the World Cup.